 So I’ve a love and understanding of the industry, and if I’m critical, its coming from a ‘tough love’ point of view.

-I’m an Associate Member of the Australian Distillers Association, and also a judge for the Canberra and Capital Region Tourism Awards and a National Judge for the Australian Tourism Awards.Plus I’ve been invited to be a judge at the inaugural New Zealand Spirits Awards and the Royal Agricultural Society of Western Australia’s Distilling Awards in 2019, in addition to being engaged as a judge for a range of tourism, hospitality and customer service awards programs.
+I’m also the Chair of Judges for the Canberra and Capital Region Tourism Awards and a National Judge for the Australian Tourism Awards.Plus I’ve been invited to be a judge at the inaugural New Zealand Spirits Awards and the Royal Agricultural Society of Western Australia’s Distilling Awards in 2019, in addition to being engaged as a judge for a range of tourism, hospitality and customer service awards programs.

 I created the Centenary Martini (aka the Centini) to mark the 100th Birthday of Canberra, Australia’s Capital in 2013.
 That really flushed out the enthusiasm for the most elegant of cocktails in that city.
 You can read this page to find out more about that adventure.

-In 2015 I had the honour of presenting the first ever TED talk on the Martini.
+In 2015 I had the honour of presenting the first ever TED talk on the Martini which you watch here on YouTube when you’ve a few moments.

-I can commissioned for bespoke creations, hosting events such as masterclasses, and a frequent guest speaker on craft spirits, and of course, the Martini!
+I can be commissioned for bespoke creations, hosting events such as masterclasses, and a frequent guest speaker and presenters on craft spirits, and of course, the Martini.
 You can read more about those opportunities here.

 Like many good things, this happened over a great Martini.
 I was leaving the wonderful Eau du Vie bar in Melbourne one night after a few cocktails with a friend, and on our way out a posse of lovely actresses came by and insisted I join them for a drink.